JakeRBS2000/Machine_Learning_with_Python/README.md

 - Demonstrate understanding of multiple linear regression.
 - Apply Simple and Multiple, Linear Regression on a dataset for estimation.

-Classification (ML0101EN;Clas_K_Nearest, Clas_Decision_Trees and Regression_Trees) = Learning about classification technique.
+Classification (ML0101EN; Clas_K_Nearest, Clas_Decision_Trees and Regression_Trees) = Learning about classification technique.
 Practicing with different classification algorithms, such as KNN, Decision Trees, Logistic Regression and SVM.
 Also, about pros and cons of each method, and different classification accuracy metrics.

 - Compare and contrast the characteristics of different Classification methods.
 - Explain how to apply the K Nearest Neighbors algorithm.